-If the vehicle is OFF or not in P (Park), press and hold "1" or "2" to manually recall the previously stored memory positions.
-Releasing "1" or "2" before the stored positions are reached stops the recall.
+If the vehicle is OFF or not in P (Park), press and hold "1," "2," or to manually recall the previously stored memory positions.
+Releasing "1," "2," or the before the stored positions are reached stops the recall.

-If the vehicle is ON and in P (Park), press and release "1" or "2" to manually recall the previously stored memory positions.
+If the vehicle is ON and in P (Park), press and release "1," "2," or D to manually recall the previously stored memory positions.
 Placing the ignition in OFF before the stored positions are reached stops the recall.